-These test methods describe the determination of the flash point and fire point of petroleum products by a manual Cleveland open cup apparatus or an automated Cleveland open cup apparatus.
-It is applicable to all petroleum products with flash points above 79 °C and below 400 °C except fuel oils.
+These test methods describe the determination of the flash point and fire point of petroleum products by an automated open cup apparatus.
+It is applicable to all petroleum products and determines flash point and fire point at temperatures up to 400 °C.